torinkwok/WaxSealCore/README.md

 **Few examples:**

-1. Create an empty keychain with user interaction:
+1. Create an empty keychain with given passphrase

 * using pure C API of *Keychain Services*: